 Before you read any further, pause for a moment.
-Think how many days you felt like you’ve achieved more results in less time?
+Think of how many days you felt like you’d achieved more results in less time?

 And how many times have you found yourself stuck in an endless loop of a to-do list?

 Some people may come up with the idea that the longer you make the to-do list, the better you can manage the deadlines.
-You can meet the higher expectations and stay ahead in the competition.
+You can meet higher expectations and stay ahead of the competition.

 It’s absolutely wrong.

-Overwork often leads to burnout and stress, as per the studies.
-And it’s because many people are following outdated ideas that not just cost them productivity and freedom but sound health.
+Overwork often leads to burnout and stress, as per studies.
+And it’s because many people are following outdated ideas that not just cost them productivity and freedom, but sound health.

-But what if you adapt a smarter work style that could cut off unproductive habits and help you achieve your goals in less time?
+But what if you adapted to a smarter work style that could cut off unproductive habits and help you achieve your goals in less time?

 Indeed, you can.